Charges via the Affine Grassmannian: Hyperbolic Localization on the Affine Grassmannian

 It follows that the split Grothendieck group of $\Perv_{G^\vee[[t]]}(\Gr^\vee)$ is isomorphic to the subalgebra of $\affHec$ generated by $\{\undH_{\lambda}\}_{\lambda\in X_+}$ over $\bbZ$.

-\begin{remark} In the literature KL polynomials for the affine Grassmannian are also known as the \emph{Kostka-Foulkes polynomials} $K_{\lambda,\mu}(q)$, although a slightly different normalization parametrization is used (see \cite[Theorem 1.8]{Kat}).
+\begin{remark} In the literature KL polynomials for the affine Grassmannian are also known as the \emph{Kostka--Foulkes polynomials} $K_{\lambda,\mu}(q)$, although a slightly different normalization is used (see \cite[Theorem 1.8]{KatSpherical}).
 For every $\mu,\lambda\in X_+$ we have

-There is a third bases of $\affHec$ which interpolates between the standard and the KL bases. \begin{definition} For any $\lambda\in X_+$ let
+There is a third basis of $\affHec$ which interpolates between the standard and the KL bases. \begin{definition} For any $\lambda\in X_+$ let

-\end{definition} Equivalently, $\bfN_{\lambda}$ is the character of the constant sheaf $\undQ_{\sch{\lambda}}[\dim \sch{\lambda}])$.
+\end{definition} Equivalently, $\bfN_{\lambda}$ is the character of the constant sheaf $\undQ_{\sch{\lambda}}[\dim \sch{\lambda}]$.

-\begin{thm}[$q$-atomic decomposition of characters \cite{Las,Shim}] In type $A$, for any $\lambda \in X_+$ we have
+\begin{thm}[$q$-atomic decomposition of characters \cite{LasCyclic,ShiMulti}] In type $A$, for any $\lambda \in X_+$ we have

 where $a_{\mu,\lambda}\in \bbZ_{\geq 0}[v]$. \end{thm} \end{remark}